carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 - Bar chart: length, area, shading or color
 - Pie chart: angle, curvature, area, shading or color

 Spreadsheet programs and other software can turn most two-dimensional charts into three-dimensional charts.
-As examples, three-dimensional pie and bar charts can incorporate volume into this discussion.
+Use examples such as three-dimensional pie and bar charts to incorporate volume into this discussion.

 ::::::::::::::::::::::::::::::::::::::::::::::::